The consideration phase in B2B buying can last a long time.

 - Your CRM, such as Hubspot or Salesforce, will provide you with all the basic sales metrics, including some buying signals, such as engagements and touchpoints.

-- Clari provides AI-powered sales forecasting that helps you see how a deal is trending in real-time.
+- Clari provides AI-powered sales forecasting that helps you see how a deal is trending in real time.

 - HeadsUp uses its CRM, product, and billing data analysis capabilities to predict buying signals

-- Pocus and Endgame identify product-qualified leads (PQLs), and allow you to pinpoint user actions that indicate buying intent, and exactly which product functions to emphasize in your sales pitches, and when.
+- Koala, Pocus and Endgame identify product-qualified leads (PQLs), and allow you to pinpoint user actions that indicate buying intent, and exactly which product functions to emphasize in your sales pitches, and when.

 Use strong buying signals to improve your pipeline